When the preview page of a filetype that can be previewed is first opened the following toolbar is displayed towards the top.

 Image - Shortcut: (I)

-After having selected the image tool you can click anywhere in the document to add an image at that location.
+Select the image tool and click anywhere in the document to add an image at that location.

-After selecting your image it will be placed on your specifield ocation.
+After choosing the image it will be placed at the specifield location.

 Select the placed image to: